juharris/switch-remoteplay/server/README.md

 It might seems like it works but the behavior is not guaranteed.

 ## Sequence
-Run one command after another: join commands with `,`
+Run one command after another: join commands with `,`.
+This is not guaranteed to work with macros since it is not really needed because you can just split up the command: `["a,b"]` should be: `["a", "b"]`.
+This takes precedence over `&`.
+I.e. first the command is split on `,`, then on `&`.

 Example: Press A, then wait, then B, then wait, let them both go: `'a d,wait 200,b d,wait 200,a u&b u'`.